mskNeo/mskNeo/README.md

 # Hi all, and welcome to my Domain
 My name is Mahdeen Khan, but I go by Neo.
 I graduated from Yale University with a major in Computing and the Arts.
 I am currently an Associate Full Stack Software Engineer for Zwift.
-I create web apps with Next.JS, React, Angular, and TypeScript while also developing in the backend with Java Spring Boot and PostgreSQL.
+I create web apps with Next.JS, React, Angular, and TypeScript while also developing in the backend with Java and Kotlin.

 💻 Technology I Know: JavaScript, React, TypeScript, Node.JS, Next.JS, Java (Spring Boot), Python, C